hermannm/devlog-kotlin/README.md

 Credits to the [kotlin-logging library by Ohad Shai](https://github.com/oshai/kotlin-logging) (licensed under
 [Apache 2.0](https://github.com/oshai/kotlin-logging/blob/c91fe6ab71b9d3470fae71fb28c453006de4e584/LICENSE)),
-which inspired the `getLogger {}` syntax using a lambda to get the logger name.
+which inspired the `getLogger()` syntax using a lambda to get the logger name.
 [This kotlin-logging issue](https://github.com/oshai/kotlin-logging/issues/34) (by [kosiakk](https://github.com/kosiakk)) also inspired the implementation using `inline` methods for minimal overhead.